hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 {% highlight bash %}
 azure group create cassandra-group "West Europe"
 {% endhighlight %}
 We will put all vms into subnet of a virtual network.
-Lets create them.
+Let’s create them.
 {% highlight bash %}
 azure network vnet create cassandra-group cassandra-net "West Europe" azure network vnet subnet create cassandra-group cassandra-net cass-sub -a 10.0.0.0/24
 {% endhighlight %}
-Next step is optional for you and do it only in case if want to acces your nodes from internet.
-We will create a three(number of nodes) public ips in our group.
+Next step is optional for you and do it only in case if want to access your nodes from internet.
+We will create a three (number of nodes) public ips in our group.
 {% highlight bash %}
 azure network public-ip create "cassandra-group" "cass-ip-1" "West Europe" -a Static azure network public-ip create "cassandra-group" "cass-ip-2" "West Europe" -a Static azure network public-ip create "cassandra-group" "cass-ip-3" "West Europe" -a Static
 {% endhighlight %}
 Now it is time for network interfaces.
-We will create them in our netwrok and bind them to public ips.
+We will create them in our network and bind them to public ips.
 {% highlight bash %}
 azure network nic create "cassandra-group" "cass-nic-1" "West Europe" --subnet-name "cass-sub" --subnet-vnet-name "cassandra-net" -p "cass-ip-1" -a "10.0.0.4"
 azure network nic create "cassandra-group" "cass-nic-2" "West Europe" --subnet-name "cass-sub" --subnet-vnet-name "cassandra-net" -p "cass-ip-2" -a "10.0.0.6"
 azure network nic create "cassandra-group" "cass-nic-3" "West Europe" --subnet-name "cass-sub" --subnet-vnet-name "cassandra-net" -p "cass-ip-3" -a "10.0.0.8"
 {% endhighlight %}

-Our nics are hideen by azures firewall so we need to configure it and add allow rules for ssh and cassandra ports.
+Our nics are hidden by azure’s firewall so we need to configure it and add allow rules for ssh and cassandra ports.
 {% highlight bash %}
 azure network nsg create "cassandra-group" "cass-nsg" "West Europe" azure network nsg rule create -g cassandra-group -a cass-nsg -n cass-rule -c Allow -p Tcp -r Inbound -y 100 -f Internet -o * -e * -u 9042